moj-analytical-services/user-guidance/README.md

 When contributing to the user guidance, you should make sure that your changes:
 * are consistent with the Government Digital Service (GDS) [style guide][style-guide]
 * meet [government accessibility requirements][accessibility] as far as possible
-* follow the spelling and grammar conventions outlined in the Analytical Platform [A to Z].
+* follow the spelling and grammar conventions outlined in the Analytical Platform [A to Z][a-to-z].

 You should use the terminology